 Main Conferences: FIRS and EFA

-5) Debt De-risking with J. Cutura and A. Schrimpf, Reject and Resubmit at Management Science
+5) Debt De-risking with J. Cutura and A. Schrimpf, R&R at Management Science

-6) Breaking Bad: How Health Shocks Prompt Crime
+6) Breaking Bad: How Health Shocks Prompt Crime, R&R at American Economic Journal: Applied Economics

 with K. Peijnenburg and S. Andersen